 This book is filled with faith-based encouragement to encourage special needs mothers in their faith and special needs journey.
 I share my own personal stories of parenting a child with apraxia and another with autism as well as plenty of biblical truths and encouragement.

 This book has tons of interesting information about diet and nutrition.
 There is an entire chapter about proper nutrition and supplementation for children with speech delays and apraxia and the use of fish oil supplementation for helping children with apraxia and ADHD.
-Fish oil did wonders for our boys and this book gives the hows and whys of fish oil supplementation for children with focus and speech issues.
+Fish oil did wonders for our boys' speech and attention, and this book gives the hows and whys of fish oil supplementation for children with focus and speech issues.

 For the beginning of each school year, this is a fabulous resource to give your child's teacher, telling the new teacher about your child's apraxia and areas that may be affected by their apraxia.